bermi/bermi-SDK/design.md

 ```

 The SDK uses a Session instance to store the API key and the base URL of the API
-as well as other settings such as timeouts.
+as well as other settings, such as timeouts.

 The session will be passed to the Movie and Quote modules as a dependency.
 This
 allows simple mocking of the session for testing purposes.